yonidavidson/ent-hooks-examples/README.md

-# ent-long-side-effect-hooks
+# ent-hooks-examples
-Example repo for long side effects in hooks
+Example repo for hooks examples in Ent.